scrudgey/DJ2020/hacking_v2.md

 # milestone 1

-readable network
+* readable network
-    show connections on mouseover
+    * show connections on mouseover
-    allow a node to be clicked / highlighted when a node is highlighted, slide out an info panel with info on the right
+    * allow a node to be clicked / highlighted
+    * when a node is highlighted, slide out an info panel with info on the right

-discoverability
+visibility

 cyberdeck tool item